tomkealey/tomkealey.github.io/content/posts/hello-world.md

   relative: false # To use relative path for cover image, used in hugo Page-bundles

 ---
 I've been a Squarespace subscriber for many years but never truly made much of my investment.
-I was keen for a low-cost alternative for a blog and stumbled upon a post that made reference to Static Site Generators [^1] and Hugo [^2] [^3].
+I was keen for a low-cost alternative for a blog and stumbled upon a post that made reference to Static Site Generators [^1] and Hugo [^2] [^3] - a fast and modern static site generator written in Go, designed to make website creation fun again.

 [^1]: An Introduction to Static Site Generators - https://davidwalsh.name/introduction-static-site-generators
 [^2]: What is Hugo - https://gohugo.io/about/what-is-hugo/
 [^3]: The Benefits of Static Site Generators - https://gohugo.io/about/benefits/

-Writing posts in Markdown and pushing them to Github to build and deploy appealed to my inner developer on a fast and modern static site generator written in Go, designed to make website creation fun again.
+Writing posts in Markdown and pushing them to Github to build and deploy appealed to my inner developer.
 The geek in me was all in.
 I opted for a minimalist theme [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) and set to work.

 ### Basic Steps